What does “kaban” mean in Japanese?

 - kaban – 鞄 (かばん) : a noun meaning ‘bag’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-The kanji character, “鞄”, consists of the following two components:
+The kanji character of “kaban” consists of the following two parts:

 - 革 : a kanji character used to mean ‘leather’ in Japanese.

-- 包 : a kanji character used to express the act of covering or wrapping in Japanese.
+- 包 : a kanji character used to refer to the act of covering or wrapping.
 This is not completely the same as the right part of “鞄”, but both have the same root.

-From these two kanji components, we can understand that “kaban” literally means ‘leather for wrapping’.
-This kanji concept is not completely in line with the meaning, but still very close, I think.
-People in the past used a piece of leather to wrap things and carry them.
+From these two kanji parts, we can understand that “kaban” literally means ‘leather for wrapping’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still understandable, I think.
+People in the past used a piece of leather to wrap things to carry.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, kanji components tell us a lot about meanings of characters they form.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
 Actually, here, we could get the better understanding of “kaban” through the detailed check above.

-Then, let me explain how to use “kaban” through the example sentences below.
+So far, I’ve explained the definition and meaning of “kaban” together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “bag” in Japanese